ssvassiliev/BathymetryModel/README.md

 Make sure that bathymetry data points **do not cross zero or offset lines**.
 This is very important for quality mesh generation.
 Consider moving zero lines or bathymetry points depending on what you trust more.

-### Step 1 <parallel_offset.py>  generate lines parallel to waterfront (zero lines). ###
+### Step 1 <parallel_offset.py>  generate lines parallel to waterfront (zero depth lines). ###
-Lines in a water body offset by a short distance from zero lines are required to ensure correct water perimeter outline.
-This script generates a set of polylines  parallel to all input polylines found in the input ESRI shapefile.
-The lines are generated at the distance offDist from the input line, inside or outside of the input polygons.
-The output is in  ESRI polyline Z format where Z is (constant) depth.
+Lines offset by a short distance from zero depth lines toward center are necessary to compute correct water perimeter outline.
+This module generates a set of polylines  parallel to all input polylines found in the input ESRI shapefile.
+The lines are generated at the distance <i>offDist</i> from the input line, inside or outside of the input polygons.
+The output is saved in ESRI <i>polyline Z</i> format where Z is (constant) depth.
 In addition depth is also saved in the record #1 "Depth".

 ### Step 2 <process_perimeter.py> fill gaps in straight segments and combine zero lines with offset lines
 This script reads depth points from perimeter and perimeter parallel offset files, and combines them in a single shapefile filling gaps in straight line segments.
 Both files should be in the same projection.